-If you’re a fan of Asian cinema, then don’t miss out on the Hong Kong Asian Film Festival, which kicks off at the end of October and runs until November.
+If you’re a fan of Asian cinema, then don’t miss out on the Hong Kong Asian Film Festival, which kicks off at the end of October and runs until the 13th of November.

-Filmmakers from Japan, Taiwan, Cambodia, South Korea, Sri Lanka, Afghanistan and more have been carefully chosen for this year’s film festival.
+Filmmakers from Afghanistan, Cambodia, India, Japan, Myanmar, The Philippines, South Korea, Sri Lanka and more have been carefully chosen for this year’s film festival.

 There are also special presentations, Cineaste Delights, and Asian Wide Angle screenings, plus a number of panel discussions.

 The films will be shown at seven different cinemas across Hong Kong, Broadway Cinematheque, Broadway The One, B+ Cinema APM, Premiere Elements, My Cinema Yoho Mall CINEMA YOHO MALL, Movie Movie Cityplaza, and Palace IFC.